Marlena Shaw: Career

 Shaw began to make singing appearances in jazz clubs whenever she could spare the time.
 The most notable of these appearances was in 1963 when she worked with jazz trumpeter Howard McGhee.
 She was supposed to play at the Newport Jazz Festival with McGhee and his band, but left the group after getting into an argument with one of the band members.
 Later that year, she got an audition with Columbia label talent scout John Hammond.
 Shaw did not perform well during the audition because she was too nervous.
 Undeterred, she continued to play small clubs until 1966.
 Her career took off in 1966 when she landed a gig with the Playboy Club chain in Chicago.
 It was through this gig that she met with representatives of the Chess Records music label, and soon signed with them.
 She released her first two albums on their subsidiary Cadet Records.
 A 1969 album track "California Soul", a funk-soul tune written by Ashford & Simpson and originally issued as a single by American pop quintet The 5th Dimension, later became a staple of the UK rare groove scene.
 This song has appeared in television commercials for Dockers, KFC and Dodge Ram trucks.
 Unable to find her own style at Chess, she moved to the jazz-oriented Blue Note Records in 1972.

 In 1977 she released an LP Sweet Beginnings on Columbia that contained: "Yu Ma / Go Away Little Boy", a medley containing the old Goffin and Carole King standard, originally recorded by Nancy Wilson.
 The album also contained the track "Look at Me, Look at You", again popular on the UK rare groove scene.
 She sang the theme song "Don't Ask to Stay Until Tomorrow" from the 1977 film Looking for Mr. Goodbar, that is also found on its soundtrack.
-She also recorded one of the disco era's biggest hits, a remake of "Touch Me in the Morning", also on Columbia Records.
+She also recorded a disco era remake of "Touch Me in the Morning", also on Columbia Records.

 In 1982 Marlena recorded the Gary Taylor ballad called "Without You in My Life" from the LP Let Me in Your Life, that was jointly produced by Johnny Bristol and Webster Lewis on South Bay Records.
 This had moderate chart success in the US.
 In 1983 she recorded the vocals for "Could It Be You", a track by Phil Upchurch on his Name of the Game album.

 Shaw continued to perform and record.
 In 1999, 2001 and again in 2007, Shaw was one of the performers at the North Sea Jazz Festival in the Netherlands.